-- They need a quick self-esteem boost: similar to the previous point, if the narcissist depended on his partner to elevate his self-esteem, he may miss them when his self-esteem is low.
+- They need a quick self-esteem boost: similar to the previous point, if the narcissist depends on his partner to elevate his self-esteem, he may miss them when his self-esteem is low.
 In this case the motives and intentions are not to bring their ex back so that they can settle down and have long-term relationship but to get a quick self-esteem fix.

 - Jealousy and hoovering: some narcissists especially malignant ones, when they are jealous of their ex’s achievements they try to infiltrate their life so that they can sabotage whatever their ex has achieved.
 This does not have to be a big achievement.
-For example if the narcissist realizes that his ex is becoming happy their life after the breakup, they can be very jealous.
+For example, if the narcissist realizes that his ex is becoming happy their life after the breakup, they can be very jealous.

 As you can see, narcissists can hoover for reasons that have or have nothing to do with the love they have for their partner.

 Understanding why a narcissist wants you back in their life may not be that easy but it’s very important to know their intentions in order to deal with them correctly.

 For example, when you understand that your ex narcissist wants you back because he needs a quick self-esteem fix, getting back to them would be a wrong decision.
 (See also: Why narcissists love bomb)